qpdf/qpdf/README-what-to-download.txt

 For Windows, there are several additional files that you might want to download.

- * qpdf-<version>-bin-mingw.zip
+ * qpdf-<version>-bin-mingw32.zip

    If you just want to use the qpdf commandline program or use the qpdf DLL's C-language interface, you can download this file.
 You can also download this version if you are using MINGW's gcc 4.4 and want to program using the C++ interface.

+ * qpdf-<version>-bin-mingw64.zip

+   A 64-bit version built with mingw.
+Use this for 64-bit Windows systems.
+The 32-bit version will also work on Windows 64-bit.
+   Both the 32-bit and the 64-bit version support files over 2 GB in size, but you may find it easier to integrate this with your own software if you use the 64-bit version.

+ * qpdf-<version>-bin-msvc32.zip

+   If you want to program using qpdf's C++ interface and you are using Microsoft Visual C++ 2010 in 32-bit mode, you can download this file.

- * qpdf-<version>-bin-msvc.zip
+ * qpdf-<version>-bin-msvc64.zip

-   If you want to program using qpdf's C++ interface and you are using Microsoft Visual C++ .NET 2008 (VC9), you can download this file.
+   If you want to program using qpdf's C++ interface and you are using Microsoft Visual C++ 2010 in 64-bit mode, you can download this file.

  * qpdf-external-libs-bin.zip

-   If you want to build qpdf for Windows yourself with either MINGW's gcc 4.4 or VC9, you can download this file and extract it inside the qpdf source distribution.
+   If you want to build qpdf for Windows yourself with either MINGW or MSVC 2010, you can download this file and extract it inside the qpdf source distribution.
 Please refer to README-windows.txt in the qpdf source distribution for additional details.
+Note that you need the 2012-06-20 version or later to be able to build qpdf 3.0 or newer.

  * qpdf-external-libs-src.zip